The world’s richest man is studying up on tennis and electrical grids this year.

 …Knight opens up in a way few CEOs are willing to do.
 He’s incredibly tough on himself and his failings.
 He doesn’t fit the mold of the bold, dashing entrepreneur.
 He’s shy, introverted, and often insecure.
 He’s given to nervous ticks –snapping rubber bands on his wrist and hugging himself when stressed in business negotiations.

 Political scientist Archie Brown challenges the idea that those with the most dominant ways of speaking make good leaders, and puts forth an argument for cooperative figures of power.
 Writes Gates, “Brown could not have predicted how resonant his book would become in 2016.”
 He says:

 Whereas most books about political leadership are chronologies, mapping the rise and fall of leaders over time, this one is more of a taxonomy.
 Brown takes a deep look at the traits and tendencies leaders exhibit, and the categories they fall into, as a way of understanding the egos, motivations, and behaviors responsible for so much progress, and so much suffering, in the world.
 Throughout, he presents a new way to think about today’s challenges – and the people we entrust with solving them.

-The Gene: An Intimate History, by Siddhartha Mukherjee
+, by Siddhartha Mukherjee

 New genome-editing tools are technologically incredible and ethically flummoxing.
 Gates turns to oncologist Siddhartha Mukherjee’s book for a guide to the context of the gene.
 He writes of his favorite section, “Post-Genome: The Genetics of Fate and Future”: